 - respects their dignity and independence and is sensitive to their individual needs;

 - ensures reasonable efforts are made to ensure that the service outcome is the same for persons with disabilities as well as those without disabilities; and

 - allows persons with disabilities to benefit from the same services as those without disabilities, in the same location and in a timely and similar manner considering the nature of the service accommodations required.

 The Region’s Multi-Year Accessibility Plan outlines the overall strategies of how the Region will meet accessibility standards in key areas.

-If you would like to provide feedback about accessibility at the Region of Peel, contact our Accessibility Planning Specialist.
+To provide us feedback about accessibility at the Region of Peel, contact our Accessibility Planning Program.

-10 Peel Centre Drive, 3rd Floor, Suite A
+10 Peel Centre Drive, Suite A, 5th Floor

 Brampton, Ontario, L6T 4B9